 \subsection{Relation between CaOC and Probabilities}

 We show the difference between the $\CAOC$ metric and the \textit{probabilities difference} ($\PD$) used as a metric.
-We selected 50 images from the dataset (to make the visualization easier), 25 from each class (dogs as even numbers and cats as odd numbers), and we calculate the difference from images 0 (dog) and 1 (cat) to all the others (from their corresponding classes) using $\CAOC$ and $\PD$.
-We present the results for dog's class in Fig.~\ref{fig:comp_sample}.
+We selected 50 images from the dataset (to make the visualization easier), 25 from each class (dogs as even numbers and cats as odd numbers), and we calculated the difference from image 0 (dog) and image 1 (cat) to all the others (from their respective classes) using $\CAOC$ and $\PD$.
+We present the results for the dog class in Fig.~\ref{fig:comp_sample}.
 In this figure, we ordered the images with respect to the distance obtained by $\PD$s to observe the behavior of $\CAOC$ as a function of $\PD$.
-Whereas, $\PD$ increases, $\CAOC$ does not follow a continuous behavior.
-So we look closer to discontinuities such as sample 34 (Fig.~\ref{fig:comp_sample}(a)) in Fig~\ref{fig:comp_sample_scatter}.
-We project 50 samples using their classes' (non-normalized) probabilities as coordinates (that is, the activations before the softmax).
-Samples from VGG~\ref{fig:comp_sample_scatter}(a) present a denser region close to sample 0 than to samples from ResNet18~\ref{fig:comp_sample_scatter}(b), which reflects in Fig.~\ref{fig:comp_sample}, presenting more ResNet18 discontinuities.
+As $\PD$ increases, $\CAOC$ does not follow a continuous behavior.
+Thus, we \revFour{closely looked at} discontinuities such as sample 34 (Fig.~\ref{fig:comp_sample}(a)) in Fig~\ref{fig:comp_sample_scatter}.
+We \revFour{projected} 50 samples using their classes' (non-normalized) probabilities as coordinates (that is, the activations before the softmax).
+Samples from VGG~\ref{fig:comp_sample_scatter}(a) present a denser region close to sample 0 than to samples from ResNet18~\ref{fig:comp_sample_scatter}(b), which is reflected in Fig.~\ref{fig:comp_sample}, presenting more ResNet18 discontinuities.
 This density-awareness is expected from $\CAOC$.
-The sparsity represents less model-informative regions (based on the dataset), which thus count less for deciding the model's globally important patterns.
+The sparsity represents fewer model-informative regions (based on the dataset), which thus count less for deciding on the model's globally important patterns.